Robert J. Gamble: U.S. Senator

 In 1901, Gamble was elected to the United States Senate.
 Re-elected in 1906, he served until March 1913, after being an unsuccessful candidate for renomination.
 During his senate career, he was chairman of the: Committee on Indian Depredations (57th Congress); Committee on Transportation Routes to the Seaboard (58th to 60th Congresses); Committee on Indian Affairs (62nd Congress); and Committee on Enrolled Bills (64th Congress).

-Later life
+Later life, death and legacy

 In 1915, Gamble moved to Sioux Falls and resumed the practice of law.
-From 1916 to 1924 he served as a referee in bankruptcy for the southern district of South Dakota.
+From 1916 to 1924, he served as a referee in bankruptcy for the southern district of South Dakota.
 He was a member of the National Executive Committee of the League to Enforce Peace.

-Death and burial

-Gamble died in Sioux Falls, and was buried at Yankton City Cemetery in Yankton.
+Gamble died in Sioux Falls on September 22, 1924, aged 73, and was buried at Yankton City Cemetery in Yankton.

-Honors

-In 1909, Lawrence University awarded Gamble the honorary degree of LL.D.
+In 1909, Lawrence University posthumnously awarded Gamble the honorary LL.D.

 Family

 In 1884, Gamble married Carrie S. Osborne of Portage, Wisconsin.
 They were the parents of two sons, Ralph and George.